ImageMarkup/isic/README.md

 ## Testing
 ### Initial Setup
-tox is used to execute all tests. tox is installed automatically with the `dev` package extra.
+tox is used to manage the execution of all tests.
+[Install `uv`](https://docs.astral.sh/uv/getting-started/installation/) and run tox with `uvx tox ...`.

-When running the "Develop with Docker" configuration, all tox commands must be run as `docker-compose run --rm django tox`; extra arguments may also be appended to this form.
+When running the "Develop with Docker" configuration, all tox commands must be run as `docker-compose run --rm django uvx tox`; extra arguments may also be appended to this form.

 ### Running Tests
-Run `tox` to launch the full test suite.
+Run `uvx tox` to launch the full test suite.

 Individual test environments may be selectively run.
 This also allows additional options to be be added.
 Useful sub-commands include:
-* `tox -e lint`: Run only the style checks
+* `uvx tox -e lint`: Run only the style checks
-* `tox -e type`: Run only the type checks
+* `uvx tox -e type`: Run only the type checks
-* `tox -e test`: Run only the pytest-driven tests
+* `uvx tox -e test`: Run only the pytest-driven tests

-To automatically reformat all code to comply with some (but not all) of the style checks, run `tox -e format`.
+To automatically reformat all code to comply with some (but not all) of the style checks, run `uvx tox -e format`.